larslorch/avici/README.md

 that illustrates a detailed example of how to train an AVICI model for a custom data-generating process.

-In short, we provide the following three components for training a full model:
+In short, the following three components are needed for training a full model:

 1. `func.py`: **(Optional) Python file defining custom data-generating processes**